maunope/solariUdineAutoPilot/README.md

 The controller will now keep the flip clock display aligned with the internal RTC clock.

+## Enabling motor movement

+A switch allows to pause motor movement for maintenance and dialing in commands, the clock will catch up automatically once enable is resumed.
+A led will remain **ON** while movement is paused. the switch also disables deep sleep time and prepares the Arduino for accepting commands: wait until feedback led blinks once after pausing movement, then dial button or serial commands.

 ## Push buttons commands

+*Important* only dial pushbutton commands with the motor enable switch turned off

 - Brief press: advances the clock 1 minute, led blinks briefly
 - Three seconds press: aligns eeprom time with RTC time, for manual adjustment, led blinks on a pattern

 ## Serial port commands

+*Important* only dial serial commands with the motor enable switch turned off

 Commands format: **(<<|>>)[A-Z]{1,10}[a-z,A-Z,0-9]{1,20}**